C’mon, everyone, get happy! If that sounds too hard, maybe you’ve been going about it all wrong.

 Instead, take a cue from happy people.
-Embrace these 10 habits that help them feel great.
+Embrace the following habits that help them feel great.

 1. Evaluate your bandwidth and set boundaries